 New York Times Co.
-(NYT) Executive Editor Jill Abramson, who dispatched a team of reporters to investigate the controversy over Mark Thompson’s leadership of the British Broadcasting Corp., said she remains sanguine about his role as chief executive officer of her company.
+(NYT:US) Executive Editor Jill Abramson, who dispatched a team of reporters to investigate the controversy over Mark Thompson’s leadership of the British Broadcasting Corp., said she remains sanguine about his role as chief executive officer of her company.

 “I have every confidence in him as CEO of the New York Times,” she said in a brief interview after a presentation at Business Insider’s media and technology conference today.

 Thompson, who came in to lead Times Co. this month, has come under scrutiny for his management of the BBC.
 He led the broadcaster when it canceled a segment by its “Newsnight” program investigating claims that Jimmy Savile, a popular BBC presenter, had sexually abused dozens of underage girls over a period of decades.
 Savile died last year.

 Thompson appeared before a closed-door internal inquiry at the BBC last week to testify on what he knew about the news report and why it was canceled.